railsadminteam/rails_admin/README.md

 API Update Note
 ---------------

+:truncated? has been removed, use pretty_value instead to fine-tune the output of your field in show and list views.

 Important notice about `BelongsToAssociation`:
 In the DSL, they now must be referenced by the association name, not the child_key.
 Considering: